10hundredlabs/nixwatch/privacy-policy.md

 NixWatch does not require an account, does not use analytics, does not include advertising, and does not contain in-app purchases.

+## Contact

-If you have questions, contact: 10hundredlabs@gmail.com
+For privacy questions, contact:

-Effective date: May 19, 2026
+10hundredlabs@gmail.com